 Below is the topmost comparison between Duty vs Tariff

-|Meaning||Duty is kind of indirect taxes imposed by the government on specific commodities, financial transaction, goods, and services which are imported or exported.||Tariff is direct taxes imposed on imported and exported goods and services by government.|
+|Meaning||The government imposes an indirect tax duty on specific commodities, financial transactions, goods, and services imported or exported.||The government imposes direct taxes on imported and exported goods and services, known as tariffs.|

-|Nature||Duty is similar to indirect taxes.||Tariff is similar to Direct taxes.|
+|Nature||Duty is similar to indirect taxes.||A tariff is similar to Direct taxes.|

 |Type||Customs duty and Exercise duty.||Specific Tariff and Ad Valorem Tariff.|

-|Price||Duties are collected amount income from tariff taxes.||Tariff is an amount which needs to be paid by country for import and export of goods.|
+|Price||Tariff taxes collect duties as an amount of income.||A tariff is an amount that needs to be paid by the country for the import and export of goods.|

 |Income||To Government.||To Government.|

-This has a been a guide to the top difference between Duty vs Tariff.
-Here we also discuss the Duty vs Tariff key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between Duty vs Tariff.
+Here we also discuss the Duty vs Tariff key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more.